moritz-gerster/separating_periodic_from_aperiodic_PSDs/README.md

 - requirements.txt: Conda requirements to run code
 - utils.py: helper functions

-Simulation data is created by the figure notebooks.\n Patient data cannot be published due to patient privacy restrictions.
+Simulation data is created by the figure notebooks.
+Patient data cannot be published due to patient data privacy restrictions.